idun-project/idun-cartridge/doc/toolbox.md

 ### toolSys

-This API allows the tool to call other system tools by executing a subprocess with arguments.
+This API allows the tool to call other system tools by executing a sub-process with arguments.

-`toolSyscall` invoke a subprocess
+`toolSyscall` invoke a sub-process